How To Take The Fear Out Of Winning New Clients

 The most important thing is to respond.
 Answer that initial query fast and fearlessly.
 Be yourself.
 Trust me, that says a lot more about your winning services than a perfectly formatted proposal ever could.

-About the author: Lilani Goonesena is an Australian freelance writer, SEO copywriter and Squarespace web designer based in Vientiane, Laos.
-She loves boosting freelancers and small businesses with web design, SEO content and digital marketing strategy.
-She writes anawesome weekly newsletter on digital marketing, social media, blogging, web design and "all that online stuff".
-Lilani also blogs at the delectable Eat Drink Laos, just for fun.
+About the author: Lilani Goonesena is a freelance communications specialist for small businesses and organisations, based in Canberra.
+She works on Squarerspace web design, SEO content and digital marketing strategy.
+She writes an awesome newsletter on digital marketing, social media, blogging, web design and "all that online stuff".